dashjoin/djapp-wot/paper.md

 Several [WoT SDKs and tools](https://www.w3.org/WoT/developers/) are already available.
 We are specifically interested in applications that make use of WoT’s generic nature.
 This means that rather than building a solution for one application area, we want the solution to be able to provide value on top of any WoT device.
 This concept was introduced by [Sciullo et al](https://arxiv.org/pdf/1910.04617).
 It allows for any WoT device to be connected.
 The system displays the device properties and displays generic forms for conveniently invoking device actions.
 We build on their ideas and extend them, specifically by introducing security, semantic mappings, and the ability to leverage artificial intelligence to interact with arbitrary devices more easily.

-## Wot Manager

 ### Features

-WoT Manager offers the following features:
+In this paper we present WoT Manager.
+It is a generic platform for managing any WoT device.
+Specifically, it offers the following features:

 * **Discovery**: An important part of the WoT stack is the ability to [discover devices in a registry](https://www.w3.org/TR/wot-discovery/).
 Given credentials and addresses, WoT Manager can connect to several registries.